Doctors & Other Health Professionals

 15. How important is my statement about what my patient can still do?

 Your statement about what work activities the patient can still do despite his/her impairment, based on the history and clinical and laboratory findings that you provide, can be very important to the decision on whether your patient is disabled as defined by the law.
-We will generally give much more weight to the opinion of a physician or other medical source who is treating the patient on a continuing basis, and we will give controlling weight to such an opinion if it is well supported by the clinical and laboratory findings and is not inconsistent with any other evidence in the patient's record.
+Generally, we will consider the opinion of a physician or other medical source who is treating the patient on a continuing basis more persuasive when it is well supported by the clinical and laboratory findings and consistent with other evidence in the patient's record.
 Therefore, it may occasionally be necessary for the State DDS to recontact you for additional information if they do not have sufficient information to make a decision.

-Since it is our responsibility under the law to decide whether a claimant is "disabled" or "unable to work," we cannot give controlling weight to your opinion on these issues or to your opinion that a patient has an impairment or combination of impairments that meets or equals those described in the Listing of Impairments.
-However, we will consider any opinion that you give us on these issues, and the medical findings that support your opinion, when the decision is made on whether your patient is disabled.
+Since it is our responsibility under the law to decide whether a claimant is "disabled" or "unable to work", we cannot consider your opinion on these issues or your opinion that a patient has an impairment or combination of impairment that meets or equals those described in the Listings of Impairments.
+However, we will consider the medical findings that support your opinion when the decision is made on whether your patient is disabled.

 16. Who pays for the report?

 Social Security can pay a reasonable amount for reports of existing medical evidence it requests from physicians/psychologists, hospitals and other non-Federal providers of medical services.
 Contact your DDS for its payment information.